Elevated Lyso-Gb3 Suggests the R118C GLA Mutation Is a Pathological Fabry Variant.

 JIMD Rep | Published : 2019

-BACKGROUND: Fabry disease (FD), an X-linked lysosomal storage disease, results from an α-galactosidase A deficiency and altered sphingolipid metabolism.
+Fabry disease (FD), an X-linked lysosomal storage disease, results from an α-galactosidase A deficiency and altered sphingolipid metabolism.
 An accumulation of globotriaosylsphingosine (lyso-Gb3) likely triggers the pathological cascade leading to disease phenotype.
 The pathogenic significance of several Fabry mutations including the R118C α-galactosidase (GLA) gene variant has been disputed.
-We describe three members of the same family with the R118C variant, each having documented clinical signs of FD, low residual enzyme levels, and an elevated lyso-Gb3 in one heterozygote.Determining the clinical significance of each GLA gene variant remains an ongoing challenge, with potenti..View full abstract
+We describe three members of the same family with the R118C variant, each having documented clinical signs of FD, low residual enzyme levels, and an elevated lyso-Gb3 in one heterozygote.Determining the clinical significance of each GLA gene variant remains an ongoing challenge, with potential for inade..View full abstract